 If you want to make getting started even more painless, consider looking into a collaborative work management platform like Wrike.

-Having that centralized communication, real-time collaboration, and increased visibility into your resources and workloads, combined with helpful tools like Gantt charts and calendar views, makes it that much easier to build your own project plan template.
+Having that centralized communication, real-time collaboration, project management tracking progress, and increased visibility into your resources and workloads, combined with helpful tools like Gantt charts and calendar views, makes it that much easier to build your own project plan template.

 Before you know it, you’ll kick any potential chaos and confusion to the curb.